 - You must be a relative or beneficiary of the victim.

 - The individual must have been killed as a result of another party's negligence.

-Some causes of wrongful death include auto accidents, truck accidents, medical malpractice, accidents caused by defective products, and aviation accidents.
-To learn more about how our attorneys can help you and your family during your time of need, contact our Lakeland office.
-Winter Haven and Central Florida residents can depend on a wrongful death attorney from Moody Law for informed, caring, and reliable legal counsel.
+To learn more about how our attorneys can help you and your family during your time of need, contact our office.
+Central Florida residents can depend on a wrongful death attorney from Moody Law for informed, caring, and reliable legal counsel.

 - Medical costs, including funerary costs

 - Loss of companionship/family member

 It may also be possible to file for punitive damages if it can be shown that the defendant acted with wanton disregard for the safety of your loved one.
 A wrongful death attorney from Moody Law can review your case and help determine the best way to pursue your claim.
 Our goal is to see that you obtain the maximum amount of compensation to which you are legally entitled.

 Proving that a death was caused by another person's negligence can be very difficult.
 In order to maximize your chances of receiving the compensation that you deserve, it is best to hire a qualified wrongful death attorney.
 If you are in the Winter Haven or Lakeland area, a diligent and caring wrongful death attorney from Moody Law can help ensure that your legal rights are protected.
 To schedule a free consultation and case review, contact a personal injury attorney from Moody Law today.